calum74/mandelbrot-qt/CONTRIBUTING.md

 ## Creating an installer

 The Actions workflows do create an installer, but this is only using the shared/dynamic Qt toolchain.
-We actually want to use the static Qt toolchain when distributing MandelbrotQt.
+We actually want to use the static Qt toolchain when distributing Mandelbrot-Qt.

 On Mac: Download the source code using the Qt installer https://www.qt.io/download-qt-installer-oss (e.g. version 6.8.1).